amuif/Portfolio/README.md

 # Monochrome Portfolio
-*A clean, minimalist portfolio inspired by zentry.com*
+*A clean, minimalist portfolio inspired by zentry.com*.Feel free to star the repo if you find it usefull and it's for everyone to use.

 ## Features
 - 🖤 Pure monochrome aesthetic